gauntlt/gauntlt-demo/examples/webgoat/vuln-12/README.md

 This is a Gauntlt test to check if the vulnerability in WebGoat located at Injection Flaws => Numeric SQL Injection (vuln-12) exists.

-It will return a
+It will return

 False (error) if the vulnerability is present
 True (success) if the vulnerability is fixed (aka not present)

-This test assumes 2 things
+This test assumes 2 things:

 1. That the requests library for python is installed as outlined in this guide: http://docs.python-requests.org/en/latest/user/install/#install